-Site Inspections and Educationals - provide organisers with the opportunity to travel to the region and experience products first-hand, which we know is one of the most effective ways to secure business.
-BECGBR has an annual budget allocated to supporting the costs of site inspections and educationals, such as flights and accommodation.
-We do however seek support from our members through the hosting of accommodation, meals and touring activity during site inspections and educationals.
+Site Inspections and Educationals - host organisers in the region to experience products first-hand, which we know is one of the most effective ways to secure business.
+BECGBR supports the costs of site inspections and educationals.
+We do seek support from our members through the hosting of accommodation, meals and touring activity during site inspections and educationals.